5/7/2025

 CFO

-Brian, I'll take the capex one.
+I'll take the CapEx one.
 First, there's two points.
 One is we've done a refresh of tablets for some of our merchants because we're trying to improve the hardware experience, the software experience, because ultimately we think that drives merchant satisfaction.
-So we're seeing an impact of that.
-We talked about the fact that we are making investments from an autonomous perspective.
+We're seeing an impact of that.
+You know, I talked about the fact that we are making, you know, investments from an autonomous perspective.
 You're starting to see some impact of that as well.
-And to your point around what the rest of the year looks like, you should think of it in terms of the overall DNA guidance that we've given, similar level, sort of what you would expect in Q2 for the rest of the year.
+And to your point around, you know, what the rest of the year looks like, you should think of it in terms of the overall DNA guidance that we've given.
+Similar level, you know, sort of what you would expect in Q2 for the rest of the year.

 speaker